Berkanktk/UserGenerator/README.md

 # Random Person Generator
-Made with the use of the randomuser.me API and vue.js CDN.
+Made with randomuser.me API and vue.js CDN.

 Run with
 ````bash